Lucas-He/Kalaha/README.md

 Field Length N: The amount of fields

-Filling M: The number of starting marbles in ach field
+Filling M: The number of starting marbles in each field

 Search depth d: The depth the AI uses for Minimax